msander/keycloak/keycloak-valkey/STATE.md

    - Define serialization strategy using JSON or Valkey-native serializer SPIs stored in Redis hashes, with TTL handling for ephemeral entries.
    - Implement consistent key scheme with domain-specific prefixes (`user-session:realm:sessionId` etc.) and encode value payloads using Keycloak's existing serialization utilities when available.
    - Handle cross-data center replication by supporting Redis Cluster or Valkey multi-master setups; include configuration toggles for enabling read replicas.
+   - Harden TTL refresh semantics for skewed nodes and back the behaviour with regression tests that directly inspect Valkey TTL values.

 ## Component Diagram